Skip to main content

 What is the chilling effect?

-This messaging is pervasive and can lead people to internalise an expectation of failure.
+For some, having a criminal record can feel shameful.
+Societal attitudes to criminal records can exacerbate this feeling of shame, and can lead people to internalise an expectation of failure.
 Seeking new employment, or opportunities for personal development, can feel pointless.
 Many assume that they will be judged purely on the basis of their criminal record, rather than for their skills, character or intrinsic value.

+For some people, the period in their lives in which they received a criminal record was especially challenging.
 In general, open conversations about criminal records are rare.
 This can mean that those who hold them feel that they are alone.
 We know this is not the case; roughly one in six people in England and Wales have a criminal record.
+It is understandable, therefore, that many people avoid situations in which they may have to disclose or contextualise their criminal record.

 “The main one is embarrassment – it has put me off going for certain jobs and voluntary positions.
 Even though I know it shouldn’t count against me I don’t want to put myself through an awkward situation of having to go over a single incident that happened in my youth.”